 As many of you know, PrimeAlpha has been operating in the virtual world since I founded the firm 5 years ago, but I never thought that quarantine would be the new normal.
 We have been extremely busy using technology to help managers scale and expand, and one area we have been revamping is the sphere of virtual events.
-We have decided on a monthly multi-format program that we will continue once the world gets a little more normal.

 Here are some of the things we thought about.

 The first thing to consider: Is it the right thing to do to shift your in-person event virtual?

 How do virtual events fit into your marketing mix?

 Would holding your event virtually achieve your marketing goal?